Oxford STEM Winter School (Suzhou)

 | Suitable Students:

-Students who are interested in scientific exploration in biomedicine, with aspirations to study biology, medicine, or biomedical sciences.
+Students who are interested in scientific exploration in biomedicine, with aspirations to study molecular biology, materials science or biomedicine.

 | Introduction: